Calormen: History

 Throughout the times covered by the Chronicles of Narnia, Calormen and Narnia maintain an uneasy, albeit generally peaceable, coexistence.
 The Horse and His Boy and The Last Battle contain plot lines that focus on Calormen, while some of the other books have peripheral references.
 In The Horse and His Boy the main characters (one a young member of the Calormene nobility) escape from Calormen to Archenland and Narnia whilst the Calormene cavalry under Prince Rabadash attempts to invade Narnia and capture the Narnian Queen Susan for his bride.
-The rather small (200-horse) Calormene invasion force is rebuffed at the gates of the Kingdom of Archenland.
+The rather small (200 horse) Calormene invasion force is rebuffed at the gates of the Kingdom of Archenland.
 In The Last Battle, there is a reference to King Erlian having fought a war with the Calormenes.
 King Tirian is—until the events narrated in the book—at peace with them, and some level of trade and travel exist between Narnia and Calormen.
-The Narnian King maintains a supply of Calormene armor and weapons for the purpose of conducting undercover operations in their country—suggesting a kind of cold war.
+The Narnian King maintains a supply of Calormene armour and weapons for the purpose of conducting undercover operations in their country—suggesting a kind of cold war.

 Calormenes are described as dark-skinned, with the men mostly bearded.
 Flowing robes, turbans and wooden shoes with an upturned point at the toe are common items of clothing, and the preferred weapon is the scimitar.
 Lavish palaces are present in the Calormene capital Tashbaan.
 The overall leitmotif of Calormene culture is portrayed as ornate to the point of ostentation.
-The people of Calormen are concerned with maintaining honor and precedent, often speaking in maxims and quoting their ancient poets.
-The veneration of elders and absolute deference to power are marks of Calormene society.
+The people of Calormen are concerned with maintaining honour and precedent, often speaking in maxims and quoting their ancient poets.
+Veneration of elders and absolute deference to power are marks of Calormene society.
 Power and wealth determine class and social standing, and slavery is commonplace.
 The unit of currency is the Crescent.
 Narnians hold Calormenes in disdain for their treatment of animals and slaves.
 Conversely, Calormenes refer to the human inhabitants of Narnia as "barbarians".
 All of this appears quite consistent with the Osmanli Turkish Ottoman Empire (1299-1923), its known and purported splendor, rigid class structure, and the always-volatile relationship with many of its European neighbors.